laravel/nova-docs/2.0/resources/fields.md

 ]);
 ```

-If you would only like to add one or more types to the built-in ones you can use the `addTypes` method:
+To supplement the built-in types you may use the `addTypes` method:

 ```php
 Badge::make('Status')->addTypes([